tatealive/claimclam/receipt-ms/tests/mcp/MCP_TEST_REPORT.md

 ## 🎉 Conclusion

-The Chrome DevTools MCP integration is **fully functional** and ready for comprehensive testing of the Receipt Management System.
+The Chrome DevTools MCP integration is **fully functional** and ready for comprehensive testing of the ClaimClam Receipt Management System.
 The setup provides:

 1. **Real browser testing** capabilities
 2. **Performance auditing** tools